-The email address is a tad strange, you can’t change it, and any team member can remove and replace the address, but the mechanism works to get email into Teams.
+The email address is a tad strange, you can’t change it, and any team member (except guests) can remove and replace the address, but the mechanism works to get email into Teams.
 Any message sent to the address is picked up by a connector and posted as a new conversation in the target channel.
 Team members can then reply to the conversation as they wish (replies do not go back to the original sender).

 All in all, sending email to a channel is a simple and effective way of taking messages which arrive at any mailbox and share information with Teams.
 Outlook’s Share to Teams option is a more elegant option if you have a supported client, but it doesn’t offer the flexibility of an email address.

 I often create a guest account or mail contact using the email address for a Teams channel.
 This technique allows me to include the channel as a member of Microsoft 365 groups (guest account) or distribution lists (mail contact), and be visible in the GAL.
 Once available in the GAL (Figure 2), anyone in the tenant can send or forward messages to the channel as easily as addressing any other recipient.
 This is an example of the flexibility of the channel email address.